MA Comprehensive Examination

 A second examination is permitted if a candidate fails all or a portion of a master's examination.
 The second exam cannot take place fewer than two months or more than fifteen months after the failed examination unless an extension is granted by the Dean of the Graduate School.
 No third examination will be allowed.

-Oral Defense of Thesis or Report: Candidates choosing either the thesis or the report option are required to pass an oral defense of the research.
+Candidates choosing either the thesis or the report option are required to pass an oral defense of the research.
 At the discretion of the student's supervisory committee, the oral defense may also include questions of a general nature pertaining to the field of political science.
-The oral examination is taken when the student's committee certifies that a satisfactory copy of the report or thesis has been presented.
+The oral examination is taken when the student's committee certifies that a satisfactory copy of the report of thesis has been presented.
 Passing performance requires agreement among a majority of the committee.